hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/data-sharing.md

 To test the scenario where `network1` requests the value of the state (key) `Arcturus` from `network2`, do the following:
 - (_Make sure the following are running_: Fabric `network1`, relay, and driver; Fabric `network2`, relay, and driver)
-- Navigate to the `samples/fabric/fabric-cli` folder.
+- Navigate to the `samples/fabric/fabric-cli` (for the Node.js version) or the `samples/fabric/go-cli` (for the Golang version) folder.
 - (Make sure you have configured `fabric-cli` as per earlier instructions)
-- Copy `chaincode.json.template` to `chaincode.json` (this file specified the arguments of the transaction to be locally invoked after fetching a remote view).
-- In the `simplestate:Create:args` attribute, replace the argument `"a"` with `"Arcturus"` (this specifies the key to which the data from the remote view is to be written into); i.e.,:
+- Edit `chaincode.json`: in the `simplestate:Create:args` attribute, replace the argument `"a"` with `"Arcturus"` (this specifies the key to which the data from the remote view is to be written into); i.e.,:
   ```json
   "args": ["a", ""]
   ```